 If the lender has chosen to auction off the property instead of listing it with an agent, you’ll see some basic auction details and links that will lead you on the right path if you want to bid on the property at the auction.

 Note: A lot of states have something known as a redemption period, where the owner can come up with the money and buy the property back AFTER the property has been foreclosed on.
-Because of this redemption period, many banks and realtors won’t even list these properties until after the redemption period has come and gone… but even so, you should be fully aware of whether your are grants the original owner the right of redemption, how long that period lasts, and whether your targeted properties are still subject to that redemption period.
+Because of this redemption period, many banks and realtors won’t even list these properties until after the redemption period has come and gone.
+In any event, you should be fully aware of how this process works in your state.
+If your state grants the original owner a right of redemption period, you’ll want to know how long that period lasts and whether your targeted properties are still subject to that redemption period.

 Imagine buying a property, putting $50,000 of improvements into it and then losing it back to the original owner – all because you weren’t aware of their rights to buy-back the property.
-That would be a pretty miserable surprise, wouldn’t it?
+That wouldn’t be a happy surprise, would it?

-The moral of the story is – get educated about how foreclosure laws work in your state.
+Get educated about how the foreclosure laws work in your state.